 1. Law and Faith

-The same is true of China, where historically the law was promulgated by imperial decree.
-The emperor or Son of Heaven must follow providence and the principles of Heaven and earth.
-This is the “Tao” or Way imparted by Lao Zi and the Yellow Emperor.
-The Han Dynasty scholar Dong Zhongshu said: “The greatness of Tao originates from Heaven.
+The same was true in ancient China, where historically the law was promulgated by imperial decree.
+The emperor, or “Son of Heaven,” was required to follow providence and the principles of heaven and earth.
+This is the “Tao,” or Way, imparted by Lao Tzu and the Yellow Emperor.
+The Han Dynasty Confucian scholar Dong Zhongshu said: “The greatness of Tao originates from heaven.
 Heaven never changes, and neither does the Tao.”
-In ancient Chinese usage, “Heaven” is not an abstraction of the natural forces, but a supreme god.
-Faith in the Tao of Heaven forms the moral bedrock of Chinese culture.
-The Chinese legislative system derived from this belief influenced China for thousands of years.
+In ancient Chinese usage, “heaven” is not an abstraction of natural forces, but refers to the divine.
+Faith in the Tao of heaven forms the moral bedrock of Chinese culture.
+The imperial legislative systems derived from this belief influenced China for thousands of years.

-American legal scholar Harold J. Berman believed that the role of the law coexists with compliance to overall principles of social morality and faith.
-Even under the separation of church and state, both are mutually dependent.
-In any society, the concepts of justice and legality must trace their roots to that which is considered holy and sacred.
+Twentieth-century American legal scholar Harold J. Berman believed that the law coexists with the overall principles of social morality and faith.
+Even under the separation of church and state, the two are mutually dependent.
+In any society, the concepts of justice and legality must have their roots in what is considered holy and sacred.
 The modern legal system retains many facets of religious ceremony that enhance its power.

 a.
 Extralegal Policies of State Terror